 #3 – Enlist the help of friends

 The easiest way to fail is to try to do something alone.
-There are few examples of people who did great things completely alone.
+There are a few examples of people who did great things completely alone.
 Bill Gates had Paul Allen and Steve Ballmer.
 Steve Jobs had Steve Wozniak.
 Michael Jordan had his dad.
 Paul McCartney had John Lennon.

 The way to overcome this mistake is simple: tell your friends what you want and why you want it.
 Then ask them to support you in making progress on your writing goals.